stelzinga/MF/Management_Framework.md

 ### Management Improvement
 Good leadership involves assessing one's own strengths and weaknesses and overcoming the latter.
 This involves taking feedback from Stakeholders and using it to improve.

+Through its deliverables Leading contributes to the following in Operations: Staff and Suppliers.
 ________________________________________
 ## Controlling
-Controlling involves Processes to establish *how well it was done*.
+Controlling establishes *how well it was done*.
+Within Operations, Controlling establishes that the Operations' Results are achieved as per Planning given the Organisation and after Leadership having been applied.
 It is backward looking in its approach.

 This fourth Management Function continuously measures Results versus the Benchmark determined in Planning, and adjusts where necessary through the other Management Functions: Planning, Organising and Leading.

-Controlling is performed through Controls, which involve 7 steps:
+Controlling is performed through the concept of a *Control*, which involves 7 steps:
 1. Establish the *Purpose* of a Control;
 2. Establish *Baseline* or Benchmark (mostly done in Planning);
 3. Get *Measurement* of the output of Processes i.e. the Result;